Majorization Minimization Methods for Distributed Pose Graph Optimization: Appendix L. Pose Graph Optimization Datasets

 In \cref{table::comp} and \cref{fig::succ_iter}, we emphasize that $\ammd$ requiring no master node achieves comparable performance to that of $\ammc$ using a master node, and is a lot better than all the other methods with a master node ($\rbcdc$) and without ($\mm$, $\dgs$ and $\rbcdd$).
 Even though $\rbcdc$ and $\rbcdd$ are similarly accelerated with Nesterov's method, we remark that $\rbcdd$ without a master node suffers a great performance drop compared to $\rbcdc$, and more importantly, $\rbcdd$ has no convergence guarantees to first-order critical points.
 These results reverify that $\ammd$ is more suitable for very large-scale distributed PGO with limited local communication.
-In addition, $\rbcdc$ and $\rbcdd$ have to keep part of the nodes in idle during optimization and rely on red-black coloring for block aggregation and random sampling for block selection, both of which induce additional computation and communication.
-In contrast, neither $\ammc$ nor $\ammd$ has any extra practical restrictions except those in \cref{assumption::loss,assumption::mm,assumption::neighbor,assumption::master}.

-\textbf{Optimization Time.} In addition, we evaluate the speedup of $\ammc$ and $\ammd$ with different numbers of robots (nodes) against the state-of-the-art centralized algorithm $\sesync$ \cite{rosen2016se}.
-To improve the optimization time efficiency of $\ammc$ and $\ammd$, $\Xakp$ in \cref{eq::xG,eq::GYak} uses the same rotation as $\Xakh$ and only updates the translation.
-Since the number of robots varies in the experiments, the centralized chordal initialization \cite{carlone2015initialization} is adopted for all the methods.
+Note that all of $\mm$, $\ammc$, $\ammd$, $\dgs$ \cite{choudhary2017distributed}, $\rbcdc$ \cite{tian2019distributed} and $\rbcdd$ \cite{tian2019distributed} have to exchange poses of inter-node measurements with the neighbors, and thus, need almost the same amount of communication per iteration.
+However, \cref{fig::succ_iter} indicates that $\ammc$ and $\ammd$ have much faster convergence in terms of the number of iterations, which also means less communication for the same level of accuracy.
+In addition, $\rbcdc$ and $\rbcdd$ have to keep part of the nodes in idle during optimization and rely on red-black coloring for block aggregation and random sampling for block selection, which induce additional computation and communication.
+In contrast, neither $\ammc$ nor $\ammd$ has any extra practical restrictions except \cref{assumption::loss,assumption::mm,assumption::neighbor,assumption::master}.

-Similar to the number of iterations, we also use the performance profiles to evaluate $\ammc$ and $\ammd$ in terms of the optimization time.
-Recall from \cref{eq::Fdel} the objective value threshold $F_{\Delta}(p)$ in which $p$ is the PGO problem and $\Delta\in(0,\,1]$ is the tolerance.
-Since the average optimization time per node is directly related with the speedup, we measure the efficiency of a distributed PGO method with $N$ nodes by computing the average optimization time $T_{\Delta}(p,N)$ that each node takes to reduce the objective value to $F_{\Delta}(p)$:
+\textbf{Optimization Time.} We evaluate the optimization time of $\ammc$ and $\ammd$ with different numbers of robots (nodes) against the centralized baseline $\sesync$ \cite{rosen2016se}.
+To improve the time efficiency of our methods, $\Xakp$ in \cref{eq::xG,eq::GYak} uses the same rotation as $\Xakh$ in \cref{eq::xlG,eq::HYak} and merely updates the translation.
+Due to the different numbers of robots (nodes), the centralized chordal initialization \cite{carlone2015initialization} is used for all the runs.